flyingdoog/RWM/code/ReadMe.md

-First, please compile source code files in the folder "code".
-For example,
+# Complie
   g++ ./code/*.cpp -o RWM

-The output executable file is RWM (linux version)

-You can execute RWM and follow instructions to run a demo.
-For example:
+# Run
 ./RWM -d ./data/6ng

-Parameters:
+# Parameters:

   -d data directory path
   -n the target network
   -a alpha: default: 0.9
   -l lamda: default: 0.7
   -t theta: default: 0.9
   -e epsilon: default: 0.01

-For the input files:
+# Input file format.

-1. Input Network data: edge list
+ ##Input Network data: edge list
 The edge lists of networks are store in path_to_your_data_directory/networks.txt

 The first line expresses the number of networks, and the second line points out whether the networks are directed or not.